-- Must observe a strict policy of confidentiality of documents, draft and final, pending publication and are required to keep content of panel deliberations confidential. - Must adhere to the ASCO Conflict of Interest Policy Implementation for Clinical Practice Guidelines by disclosing all conflicts of interest, including commitments that might be perceived as conflicts prior to initiating work on the guideline; and are asked to apprise ASCO staff of any changes that arise over the course of the project.
-Refrain from initiating new relationships with companies that may create a conflict under ASCO's Conflict of Interest Policy Implementation for Clinical Practice Guidelines for the duration of the panel term.
+- Must observe a strict policy of confidentiality of documents, draft and final, pending publication and are required to keep content of panel deliberations confidential. - Must adhere to the Conflict of Interest Policy for Clinical Practice Guidelines of American Society of Clinical Oncology by disclosing all conflicts of interest, including commitments that might be perceived as conflicts prior to initiating work on the guideline; and are asked to apprise ASCO staff of any changes that arise over the course of the project.
+Refrain from initiating new relationships with companies that may create a conflict under the Conflict of Interest Policy for Clinical Practice Guidelines of American Society of Clinical Oncology for the duration of the panel term.